 Content and photography originally posted by Vagabond3

 We drove in from Columbia for a overnight getaway in the charming town of Aiken.
-We had a flexible list of things to do – the kind of activities that you can’t find in a city and seem perfectly situated for couples getaways or, in our case, family time to unwind.
+We had a flexible list of things to do – the kind of activities that you can’t find in a city and seem perfectly situated for a couple's getaway or, in our case, family time to unwind.

-Hoping off the interstate, we snaked our way into Aiken by way of South Boundary Avenue.
-As Aiken’s town symbol and with nationally recognized stature, we had placed a drive down and photo op within the old oak lined street as our top priority.
-The last tree line street we visited was nearly three hours down a lonely highway, so the idea of being able to cruise through South Boundary – just minutes from our B&B was super exciting.
+Hopping off the interstate, we snaked our way into Aiken by way of South Boundary Avenue.
+As Aiken’s town symbol and with nationally recognized stature, we had placed a drive down and photo op within the old oak-lined street as our top priority.
+The last tree-lined street we visited was nearly three hours down a lonely highway, so the idea of being able to cruise through South Boundary – just minutes from our B&B was super exciting.

-As we redirected our car towards our next stop, we stumbled upon the Aiken railroad cars.
-Having seen a few trains pass by on our South Carolina trip, Augustine really liked being able to climb on one herself, and I learned how little I actually know about how trains work as I unsuccessfully attempted to answer all her questions – waffling between describing how old-timey-coal worked and how electric-subways work.
-As I confused even myself, I hoped that she was too young to remember any of my ‘facts’.
+As we redirected our car toward our next stop, we stumbled upon the Aiken railroad cars.
+Having seen a few trains pass by on our South Carolina trip, Augustine really liked being able to climb on one herself, and I learned how little I actually know about how trains work as I unsuccessfully attempted to answer all her questions – waffling between describing how old-timey coal worked and how electric subways work.
+As I confused even myself, I hoped that she was too young to remember any of my ‘facts.’

 We wanted to check-in with time for a nap before the late afternoon activities so we headed in to Historic Downtown Aiken pulling into the drive of the Carriage House Inn.
 We were lucky enough to snag a shoulder season ‘king room’ which are already mostly booked up for the summer.